-- (A) Generally.
-If the plan commissiontown board determines that a land use meets the criteria for a legal nonconforming use, such decision constitutes documentary evidence establishing the legitimacy of the use as a legal nonconforming use as of the date of such determination. - (B) Expansion not authorized.
+(A) Generally.
+If the town board determines that a land use meets the criteria for a legal nonconforming use, such decision constitutes documentary evidence establishing the legitimacy of the use as a legal nonconforming use as of the date of such determination.

+(B) Expansion not authorized.
 If a use was legally established and has been operated without interruption, but has been illegally expanded over time (i.e., area, extent, mode of operation, or other parameter) such expansion shall be removed in keeping with a timeline established by the plan commission.

-The plan commissiontown board may revoke or modify an approval issued pursuant to this division if it is determined that (1) information in the application or otherwise provided by the applicant or the applicant's agent was incomplete, false, misleading, or inaccurate; (2) new or additional information shows the use does not meet the decision criteria established in this division; or (3) the section of the zoning code creating the nonconforming use no longer exists.
+The town board may revoke or modify an approval issued pursuant to this division if it is determined that (1) information in the application or otherwise provided by the applicant or the applicant's agent was incomplete, false, misleading, or inaccurate; (2) new or additional information shows the use does not meet the decision criteria established in this division; or (3) the section of the zoning code creating the nonconforming use no longer exists.

-An aggrieved person may file an administrative appeal with the zoning board of appeals a court of competent jurisdiction within 30 days of such decision.
+An aggrieved person may file an appeal with a court of competent jurisdiction within 30 days of such decision.